machamp-nlp/machamp/docs/predict_raw.md

 ```
 I choose you Machamp !
-Machamp, use mega punch !
+Machamp , use mega punch !
 ```

 Assuming this text is saved in `battle.txt`, the command would be: